-What does Cambridge English: Business Higher involve?
+What does Cambridge English: Business Vantage involve?

-Cambridge English: Business Higher is the highest of the three exams in the general Business English suite offered by Cambridge English Language Assessment.
+Cambridge English: Business Vantage is the second of three exams in the general Business English suite offered by Cambridge English Language Assessment.
 It can be taken in both paper-based and computer-based formats.
-It is at Level C1 of the Common European Framework of Reference for Languages (CEFR), and is accepted by educational organisations, government bodies and leading international companies worldwide as an indication that you have achieved a high level of skill in the English language.
+It is at Level B2 of the Common European Framework of Reference for Languages (CEFR), and is accepted by educational organisations, government bodies and leading international companies worldwide as an indication that you have achieved an upper-intermediate level of skill in the English language.

-Cambridge English Language Assessment carries out extensive research, to make sure that you get the fairest, most accurate result, and that the exam is relevant to the range of uses for which you need English.
-Studying for the exam will give you real-life language skills which will enable you to use English confidently in international business environments.
+Cambridge English Language Assessment carries out extensive research to make sure that you get the fairest, most accurate result, and that the exam is relevant to the range of uses for which you need English.
+Studying for the exam will enable you to use English confidently in international business environments.